Section 122 of the Constitution of Australia

 Section 122 of the Constitution of Australia deals with matters relating to the governance of Australian territories.
 It gives the Commonwealth Parliament complete legislative power over the territories.
 This power is called the territories power.
 The extent and terms of the representation of the territories in the House of Representatives and the Senate are also stated as being at the discretion of the Commonwealth Parliament.

 The precise text of the section is:

 The Parliament may make laws for the government of any territory surrendered by any State to and accepted by the Commonwealth, or of any territory placed by the Queen under the authority of and accepted by the Commonwealth, or otherwise acquired by the Commonwealth, and may allow the representation of such territory in either House of the Parliament to the extent and on the terms which it thinks fit.

 Relationship with other provisions

 The usual interpretation of the territories power is that it is a plenary power which is not limited by other provisions in the Constitution, notably section 51.
 The High Court has revisited its interpretations of section 122 over the years leading to what David Mossop, a judge of the ACT Supreme Court, described as a lack of "a coherent body of doctrine" guiding interpretation of the section.

+Parliament's Section 52 powers over acquired property are distinct from its Section 122 powers.